 Weakness is a common source of evil and includes intemperance, rashness, negligence, and cowardice.
 It is overcome by the ancient virtues of temperance and fortitude combined with patience and diligence in decision making.
 Unlike error which may be unavoidable, weakness can be overcome by the mature individual through the art of self-discipline.

 Selfishness is an excess of the self-preservation instinct intensified by human emotions and psychological constitution.
 Early in life it leads to evils of immaturity, but later in life it blinds us to fairness and compassion.
-It often reflects the belief that sacrifice is unnatural, irrational, or unrewarding, but many great thinkers – for example, Buddha, Jesus, Epicurus, Seneca, and Spinoza -conclude that restraint, moderation, and selflessness can be good for both the individual and for others.
+It often reflects the belief that personal sacrifice is unnatural, irrational, or unrewarding, but many great thinkers – for example, Buddha, Jesus, Epicurus, Seneca, and Spinoza -conclude that restraint, moderation, and selflessness can be good for both the individual and for others.

 Last is malice, the intention to cause harm to others.
 The more common form, mean-spiritedness, leads to relatively minor evil; whereas the less common form, cruelty, can lead to major evils.
 Most of us have experienced the former although most often subconsciously; especially in response to a perceived hurt.
 It may be overcome by self-examination and control of emotions especially anger.
 Cruelty in all of its forms must be overcome through ethical reversal and good will or if necessary by external restraint.